Me-amarJEEt/finance/readme.md

 ## Summary
 Finance is a web app that allows logged-in users to "buy" and "sell" stocks (with pretend money) as well as look up real stock quotes fetched from IEX API.
 Users can also view their stock portfolio transaction history.

-## How to Run
-1. Clone this repository, navigate to the project and type the following commands:
-2. Activate a virtual environment: 'python3 -m venv .venv' then select the virtual environment as the active workspace
-3. Install dependencies: 'pip install -r requirements.txt'
-4. Run command 'export FLASK_APP=application.py' to set the Flask environment variable
-5. <a href="https://cs50.harvard.edu/x/2020/tracks/web/finance/#configuring">Configure and export your API key with these instructions</a>
-6. Run command 'flask run' to open on localhost
-7. When the finance site opens in your browser, register for a new account (upper right corner) to create your own stock portfolio

 ## Views